anilzen/anilzen.github.io/content/post/2026/black-hole-gravitational-waves/index.md

 $$ dr_\ast = \frac{dr}{f}, \quad \text{or} \quad \partial_{r_\ast} = f \partial_r.$$
 Its domain is unbounded in both directions with $r_\ast\in(-\infty,\infty)$.
 A significant portion of research in black-hole perturbation theory consists in solving an equation of the type \eqref{1} for various potentials $V_\ell$ and sources $S_{\ell m}$.
 We'll assume no sources for this post and omit the mode-dependence in the notation.
 In general, you can think of the perturbations sourced by particles representing, say, a stellar black hole orbiting in the spacetime of a galactic, supermassive black hole ([extreme-mass-ratio inspiral](https://en.wikipedia.org/wiki/Extreme_mass_ratio_inspiral)).
 Yes, you can indeed model crazy things with a simple equation like that.

-You can simply discretize and solve the equation \eqref{1} as it stands but where's the fun in that[^truncation].
+You can simply discretize and solve the equation \eqref{1} on a truncated domain but where's the fun in that[^truncation].
 Let's solve it on the full black-hole spacetime using hyperboloidal compactification.
 The general structure of the equation \eqref{1} is the same as the one-dimensional wave equation discussed [previously](../../2023/waves-on-unbounded-domains/).
 The main difference is the potential term that can represent different types of perturbations.
 In this post, we want to calculate gravitational waves, so we use the *gravitational* potential[^pot] given as a function of the areal coordinate $r$ as:
 $$ V_{\ell}(r) = \frac{f(r)}{r^2} \left( \ell(\ell+1) - \frac{6M}{r} \right), \tag{2} \label{2} $$
 where $\ell$ is the angular momentum number in the spherical harmonic decomposition.
 Note that the potential is given by the areal coordinate $r$ but the wave equation is written in the tortoise coordinate $r_\ast$.
 We'll fix this problem in a little bit.
 Let's first handle the unbounded domain in the tortoise coordinate $r_\ast$.